-For Slovakia based material researcher and designer Zuzana Gombosova it was always about exploring the potential of microorganisms as a resource to create sustainable materials.
+For Slovakia-based material researcher and designer Zuzana Gombosova, it was always about exploring the potential of microorganisms as a resource to create sustainable materials.
 She found her answers in bacterial cellulose, which she started growing and producing while studying at Central Saint Martin’s College of Arts and Design in London.
-Gombosova’s fascination with India and its capacity as an emerging market prompted her to change her base from London.
-She connected with Susmith Suseelan a Bangalore based mechanical engineer and product designer, who was interested in developing a similar material.
+Gombosova’s fascination with India and its capacity as an emerging market prompted her to shift her base from London.
+She connected with Susmith Suseelan, a Bengaluru-based mechanical engineer and product designer, who was interested in developing a similar material.
 They both partnered with a coconut processing unit and started developing their version of bacterial cellulose.
-Because it resembled the white flesh of the tender coconut, they called it ‘Malai’.
-After further research and development, they created a material which was completely biodegradable, flexible and water resistant, making it perfect to mould in a variety of accessories.
-Currently, they retail out of their website – made-from-malai.com
+Because it resembled the white flesh of the tender coconut, they called it ‘malai’.
+After further research and development, they created a material which was completely biodegradable, flexible, and water resistant, making it perfect to mould in a variety of accessories.
+Currently, the brand makes products (primarily bags and pouches) in collaboration with international labels.

-While growing up in Dimapur, fashion glossies became the only access to the world of luxury footwear for Kaka Sumi.
-Influenced by the likes of Spice Girls and footwear maestros such as Jimmy Choo and Christian Louboutin, Sumi charted out his aim.
-He wanted to create a homegrown footwear label which was edgy and elegant.
-He started crafting shoes early on, in his tenth grade itself.
-Since launching his eponymous label in 2017, Sumi’s vision has been to innovate.
-Be it creating beautiful mules or interesting thigh-high boots or using jute to be a part of his creative vocabulary, he has been pushing boundaries.
-However, leather remains to the material, he experiments with the most.
-He has also ventured out in footwear for men, and to suit the warm Indian climate has created his own renditions of gladiator flats.
+While growing up in Dimapur, fashion glossies were the only access Kaka Sumi had to the world of luxury footwear.
+Influenced by Spice Girls, Jimmy Choo, and Christian Louboutin, Sumi knew his aim: He wanted to create a homegrown footwear label which was edgy and elegant.
+He started crafting shoes early on (while he was still in school), and launched his eponymous label in 2017.
+Sumi wants to push boundaries through designing beautiful mules, interesting thigh-high boots, and using jute as part of his creative vocabulary.
+However, leather remains the material he experiments with most.
+He has also started working on men’s footwear, and created his own version of gladiator flats.

-‘Empowered feminity’, that’s how Riya Gupta sums up her label.
-Architectural silhouettes blend with India’s numerous textiles, result in some of the most exquisitely crafted power-suits, coat dresses and scaled trousers.
+‘Empowered femininity’ – that’s how Riya Gupta defines her label.
+Architectural silhouettes blend with Indian textiles to come together perfectly in power suits, coat dresses, and scaled trousers.
 With an uncompromising commitment to quality, Rigu is about edgy, contemporary pieces, which can fit any discerning working woman’s wardrobe.
-Launched in 2017, Gupta post finishing her graduate course from London College of Fashion saw a gap in the Indian market; there were hardly any labels creating powerful pieces but with a tinge of fun.
-So, Gupta with her whimsical prints and a striking colour palate created Rigu.
+Gupta, after finishing her graduate course from London College of Fashion, saw a gap in the Indian market – there were hardly any labels creating powerful, statement-making pieces with a tinge of fun.
+So she launched her label in 2017, with whimsical prints and a striking colour palette being a focus.

-Minimal, functional yet sophisticated, that’s how one can sum up products by Forth Goods.
-Launched by Varun Panesar, with a vision to built something unique, his label is inspired by structures inspired by basic geometry.
-Made in fine grain leather with the vegetable tan in neutral hues; and coupled with printed canvass, the backpacks, wallets, slingbacks and laptop bags age gracefully.
-Besides these are a number of options available at its online shop.
-Also, just in case you are on a lookout for perfect leather bow ties, Forth Goods always has some great pieces.
+Minimal, functional, yet sophisticated – that’s how we sum up the backpacks, wallets, sling bags, and laptop bags by Forth Goods.
+Launched by Varun Panesar, his label is inspired by geometry, and the products, made in fine grain leather with vegetable tan in neutral hues, age gracefully.
+And in case you’ve ever wanted leather bow ties, Forth Goods has some great pieces.

-Classic buttoned-down shirts, tasteful yet limited choices and an overall sense of responsible fashion, that’s how one would describe Aman Singh’s label Bareek.
-Unlike so many becoming a part of the sustainability bracket, Bareek ensures that the weavers become the focal point of ethical fashion’s ever-evolving conversation.
-Every shirt, be it cotton or khadi is created on a non-mechanized loom, always woven by an artisan.
-The process involves the creative team travelling door-to-door, in search of the best craftsmen in the towns of Nalgonda, Murshidabad and Kalna to create hand-woven shirts.
-Singh’s foray into fashion happened with ECHT (which in German translate to true, genuine and real), a weavers collective focusing on the pieces created by some of the best Indian weavers.
-The demand gradually grew, not just in India but internationally too and Bareek took shape.
-Today, the label is characterised by its edgy colourways, sophisticated prints and a sense of old world charm.
+Tasteful, buttoned-down shirts and an overall sense of responsible fashion – Aman Singh’s label Bareek ensures that weavers are the focus of his ethical fashion label.
+Every shirt – cotton or khadi – is created on a non-mechanized loom, always woven by an artisan.
+The process involves the creative team travelling door-to-door in search of the best craftsmen in the towns of Nalgonda, Murshidabad, and Kalna, to create pieces.
+Singh’s foray into fashion happened with ECHT, a weaver’s collective focusing on the pieces created by some of the best Indian weavers.
+The demand gradually grew, not just in India but internationally too, and Bareek took shape.
+Today, the label is characterised by its fun colourways, and sense of old-world charm.